Chase-san/FxMud/README.md

 FxMud is a very simple Java Mud server.

-A long time I worked as a programmer on MUDS.
+A long time I worked as a programmer on MUDs.
 I thought it was interesting.
 These days I muds are probably about dead.
 But there has always been a part of me that always wanted to design a MUD from scratch.
 At one point I attempted it, but didn't get very far at all.